 The approach used depends on your unique needs and goals and will be discussed during the consultation process.
 Once the incision has been made in the planned area, a pocket is then created either directly under the tissue or underneath the muscle.
 The implant is then placed inside the pocket and the incisions are closed.

 Throughout the entire procedure, our experienced plastic surgeon pays close attention to aesthetic details, including symmetry and shape, to achieve the most natural appearance.
-Once the surgery is complete, he will bandage the area in dressings that consist of gauze and a special bra.

 Recovery from Breast Augmentation